Skip to content

 Current price $4.14

-The Raimondi® Smart Grout Float is a lightweight, rigid grout float designed for controlled grout application across tile surfaces.
-Its ergonomic h...
+The Raimondi® Smart Grout Float is a grout float designed for grout application on floor and wall tile installations.
+It features a rigid body, erg...

 View full details